colin-gourlay/sundown-sessions/src/content/releases/p/pink-floyd/the-piper-at-the-gates-of-dawn/index.md

 ---
 ## About

-The Piper At The Gates Of Dawn is a release by Pink Floyd released in 1967-07-07.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Astronomy Domine.
+*The Piper At The Gates Of Dawn* earns its place in the Sundown Sessions catalogue through “Astronomy Domine”, a selection that offers a direct route into Pink Floyd's work.

+Heard in the context of the full release, “Astronomy Domine” is an invitation to explore beyond the track featured on the show.